 For instance, most retirement spending plans account for inflation.
 The basic idea is to adjust your annual withdrawals by inflation so that you can purchase the same things you did before.
+That makes sense considering inflation will push the cost of goods and services up over time.
 This works perfectly well for some retirees.

 However, it isn’t the only way to plan for long-term retirement spending.